souza-m/vmot/README.md

 ## Features
 - **Dual Problem Computation**: Implements the dual formulation of the VMOT problem using the framework established by Eckstein and Kupper (2021).
-- **Dimensional Reduction**: Exploits dimensional reduction techniques enabled by monotonicity properties, as described in the research paper.
+- **Dimensional Reduction**: Exploits a dimensional reduction technique in some cases, enabled by a monotonicity property, as described in the research paper.
-- **Neural Network Optimization**: Leverages Python's PyTorch library for neural network implementation, utilizing the **Adam gradient descent optimizer** for efficient optimization.
+- **Neural Network Optimization**: Uses **Adam gradient descent optimizer** through Python's PyTorch library  for neural network implementation.
-- **Numerical Experiments**: Provides ready-to-use scripts for reproducing results from the paper, including robust option pricing problems in two-period market models.
+- **Numerical Experiments**: Provides scripts for reproducing results from the paper, including robust option pricing problems in two-period market models.

 ---